TL;DR — Key Takeaway

 Facebook's learning phase takes about 50 conversions per ad set per week.
 If your budget is tight, consolidate into fewer ad sets so each one gets enough data to optimize properly.

-Install the Meta Pixel on your website — this is non-negotiable.
-Without it, you can't track conversions, build retargeting audiences, or tell Meta what a "lead" looks like.
+Install the Meta Pixel on your website — it's essential for tracking your results.
+Without it, you won't be able to track conversions, build retargeting audiences, or tell Meta what a "lead" looks like.
 If you're using a CRM, connect it to your ad account so you can track leads all the way through to closed jobs.

 The contractors who get the most from Facebook ads are the ones who close the loop — they know their cost per lead AND their cost per acquired customer, and they optimize toward the latter.